violazhong/llm-hallucination-an-internal-tug-of-war/index.md

 For me, this project was an adventure full of unexpected, exciting turns.
 With the project due in just 10 hours, I made the high-stakes decision to abandon my initial experiments on a smaller 2B model and pivot entirely to the 13B model.
 The smaller model’s behavior experiment results didn’t really excite me, which can be hard to describe why.
 I also knew prior work on user modeling had used the 13B model, raising the possibility of validating my findings against theirs.

 This decision kicked off a sprint through a minefield of technical failures.
 It required pivoting from Colab (which failed with memory crashes across all subscription tiers), to RunPod (with trials on 3-4 different GPUs), and finally to Lambda.
-Even then, high-level libraries proved unstable under the load, forcing me to abandon them for a raw PyTorch implementation.
+Even then, eventually I was forced to let go of high-level libraries, instead I went for a raw PyTorch implementation.
 Thankfully it worked!